Vented Vs. Unvented Attic: Which Is Better For Your Colorado Home?

 - Assessment of the attic as it is: You need to know what you are actually dealing with.
 This means bringing in an experienced local building company for an assessment of your attic.
 Most reputable companies will do this for free.
 A professional representative will come on-site, look the attic construction and layout, any vents, insulation, and HVAC systems, answer your questions, recommend options and prepare a quote for the work to be done.

 - Typical options: The two major options are usually whether or not to vent and what kind of insulation.
 Traditionally, vented attics have been insulated with cellulose or fiberglass.
 However, even if you are maintaining the vents, a change to spray foam insulation might be economically practical and more effective.
-In an unvented attic, spray form insulation provides a good air seal to make the entire home more energy efficient.
+In an unvented attic, spray foam insulation provides a good air seal to make the entire home more energy efficient.
 This insulation also protects HVAC and duct systems in the attic.

 - Motivation: Another consideration for making a decision about an attic update is your motivation for doing it.
 There are typically three main reasons you are calling in the professionals.